whitehole07/space-structure-fem/README.md

 You are all set.

-# How to use: Building the structure
+# How to use: Build the structure
 This solver is based on three basic elements:
 1. **Nodes**
 2. **Beams**